Moldova Travel Information

 Visitors should take normal safety precautions in Moldova; keep valuables safe and be aware of pickpockets and scam artists in major cities.
 Corruption is rife and visitors should be cautious of policemen demanding fines for spurious offences, or asking to see documents as a way of stealing cash; if approached in this way visitors should offer to go with them to the nearest police station before handing over any money or documents.
 Valuables, including passports, should not be left in hotel rooms, or near the window of a hotel room when you are there.

-The direct dialling country code for Moldova is +373, and the outgoing code is 00, followed by the relevant country code (e.g. 0044 for the UK).
+The direct dialling country code for Moldova is +373.
 There are numerous area codes applying to cities, towns and villages, for example (0)22 for Chisinau.
-The country is well covered with GSM 900/1800 and 3G mobile phone networks.
-Internet cafes are available in cities and larger towns.
+The country is well covered with GSM and 3G mobile phone networks.
+Internet cafés are available in cities and larger towns.

-Travellers to Moldova 18 and older may import up to 200 cigarettes, one litre of wine or spirits, and perfume and gifts in amounts reasonable for personal use.
+Travellers to Moldova may import up to 200 cigarettes or 50 cigars, two litres of wine or spirits, five litres of beer, and perfume and gifts in amounts reasonable for personal use.

 Become our Moldova Travel Expert